-3.2.7 The table below shows the details of new PWLB loans raised during the period to finance loans to Northampton Town Football Club (NTFC), under loan agreements, to support local economic development
+3.2.7 Four new PWLB loans to the total value of £5.75m were raised during the period to finance loans to Northampton Town Football Club (NTFC) to support local economic development.

 - 3.2.8 In addition to the PWLB borrowing above, two loan drawdowns, totalling £3.5m, have been taken from the Growing Places Fund (GPF).
 This is a form of government funding, supporting capital expenditure in the Enterprise Zone.
 Loan repayments will be financed from business rate retention. - 3.2.9 Repayments of loan principal under annuity and EIP (Equal Instalment Payments) loan arrangements have totalled £134k in the year to date.